sdoboli/Lab8_CSC16_S21/README.md

   - You need to add the pseudo-code in the header comment Processing section of each function

 **Steps**:
-1. Look at `driver_strings.cpp` file.
+1. Look at `driver.cpp` file.
 3. Write your pseudo-code steps in the header comment Processing section of each function in `functions.cpp`.
 Then write the body of each function definition. - ** DO NOT CHANGE THE FUNCTION PROTOTYPES
 4. Compile the program with command: `make`
-5. Run the program with command: `./strings`
+5. Run the program with command: `./recursion`
-6. When you finished, run the program once with the command `./strings | tee out_lab5`.
-This will save the output of your program in a file called `out_lab5`.
+6. When you finished, run the program once with the command `./recursion | tee out_lab5`.
+This will save the output of your program in a file called `out_lab6`.
 7. Update changes to your local repository.

-			git add out_lab5
+			git add out_lab6
 			git commit -am "your message"